FriscoeHotsauce/VetHelper/README.md

 - Give the configuration a name
 - Press the Play button, and an apache server will be built and running on port 8080

+## If you get a sdk error
+Click the angry red text "configure"
+- Select the java JDK if you can
+- Otherwise, select "new"
+- If it DOES automatically find your java JDK, just press ok
+- If it DOES NOT automatically find your java jdk, navigate to the root directory and press OK
+- If you don't have Java 1.8 installed, do that

 ## Access the application
-- In your web browser, hit the url localhost:8080/home/page
+- In your web browser, hit the url localhost:8080/home/page (Should display hello world)